simpleuiux/yi-ningwang.com/content/blog/age-sister/index.md

 logo process </h6>

 <h3 style="margin-bottom:20px; text-transform:uppercase">
-embody the dynamic and fluidity of femininity </h3>
+Embrace the Dynamic Essence of Femininity.</h3>

 <p style=" margin-bottom:-50px"></p>
 I want to make a dynamic logo with feminine gestures.
 There are several variations in the logo design.
 We can reorganize the elements of logo that changed in several ways, make it a changable and adaptable.